-- (a) The Planning & Zoning Commission of the City of Dallas shall be comprised of five (5) members who reside in the city limits of Dallas, Georgia.
+- 6) EXPENSE REIMBURSEMENT. - a) Members shall receive a payment per meeting to allow for expenses incurred in performing their duties; payment schedule maintained by the clerk in a separate schedule. - 7) QUORUM. - a) The Planning & Zoning Commission shall have a quorum present before considering any business.
+A quorum shall constitute a majority of the qualified members of the Commission.
+The affirmative vote of the majority of the members present shall be required before the Commission shall approve a recommendation, action or development request. - 8) INVALIDITY OF A VOTE. - a) If a Commission member votes on a recommendation in which the Commission member has a conflict of interest, the member's vote shall be voided. - 9) MEMBERSHIP. - a) The Planning & Zoning Commission of the City of Dallas shall be comprised of five (5) members who reside in the city limits of Dallas, Georgia.
 The members shall be appointed for two (2) year terms, as shown below and every two (2) years thereafter.
 If a member is appointed to fill a vacancy during a term, the replacement member shall serve the remaining balance of that term.
 All members shall continue to serve until their successor has been approved by the City Council.
-Terms are to begin January 1 of each calendar year.

-- (i) The current terms for all positions are as follows:

-- 1) Position 1 01/01/2022 12/31/2025

-- 2) Position 2 12/01/2022 12/31/2025

-- 3) Position 3 01/01/2022 12/31/2025

-- 4) Position 4 01/01/2023 12/31/2024

-- 5) Position 5 01/01/2023 12/31/2024

-- (b) No member shall hold any elective public office within the City of Dallas.
+Terms are to begin January 1 of each calendar year. - i) The current terms for all positions are as follows: - 1) Position 1-01/01/2022-12/31/2025 - 2) Position 2 12/01/2022 12/31/2025 - 3) Position 3 01/01/2022 12/31/2025 - 4) Position 4-01/01/2023-12/31/2024 - 5) Position 5 01/01/2023 12/31/2024 - b) No member shall hold anyelective publicoffice within the City of Dallas.
 Unexpired terms shall be filled by the City Council.
-Members are removable for cause by the City Council upon written notice and after a public hearing.

-- (c) Failure to attend three (3) out of four consecutive meetings or more shall be considered automatic resignation from the Planning & Zoning Commission.
-Upon resignation by other means, or other vacancies occurring in office, the Chairman or Secretary (Zoning Administrator) shall inform the City Council of such occurrence as promptly as possible, so that the Council may appoint a replacement to fill the unexpired term.

-- (d) Officers, members and their duties.

-- (i) Election of officers shall be held at the first official meeting of each year and those officers shall serve until reelected or successors are elected. - (ii) Vacancies in the offices of the commission shall be filled at any official meeting. - (iii) The offices of the planning commission shall consist of a chairperson, vicechairperson and secretary.
-These officers shall be elected by the membership from its appointive members. - (iv) The chairperson shall preside at meetings and hearings of the planning commission; have the privilege of discussing all matters before the planning commission and vote only in the case of a tie vote, and have the duties normally conferred by parliamentary procedure on such officers. - (v) The vice-chairperson shall act for the chairperson in his absence and shall assume the duties of the chairperson upon vacancy of that office. - (vi) The secretary shall be responsible for official signatures on plats, reports, minutes, notices and other documents.
-All clerical duties of the secretary shall be performed by the city administrative department. - (vii) The city manager or his/her designee shall be a permanent nonvoting member of the planning commission and shall participate in any and all discussions.
+Members are removable for cause by the City Council upon written notice and after a public hearing. - c) Failure to attend three (3) out of four consecutive meetings or more shall be considered automatic resignation from the Planning & Zoning Commission.
+Upon resignation by other means, or other vacancies occurring in office, the Chairman or Secretary (Zoning Administrator) shall inform the City Council of such occurrence as promptly as possible, so that the Council may appoint a replacement to fill the unexpired term. - d) Officers, members and their duties. - i) Election of officers shall be held at the first official meeting of each year and those officers shall serve until reelected or successors are elected. - ii) Vacancies in the offices of the commission shall be filled at any official meeting. - iii) The offices of the planning commission shall consist of a chairperson, vice-chairperson and secretary.
+These officers shall be elected by the membership from its appointive members. - iv) The chairperson shall preside at meetings and hearings of the planning commission; have the privilege of discussing all matters before the planning commission and vote only in the case of a tie vote, and have the duties normally conferred by parliamentary procedure on such officers.